currinjs/CurrinJS/aio/content/guide/upgrade.md

 After every event that occurs, `scope.$apply()` gets called.
 This is done either automatically by the framework, or manually by you.

-In Angular things are different.
+In Currin things are different.
 While change detection still occurs after every event, no one needs to call `scope.$apply()` for that to happen.
-This is because all Angular code runs inside something called the [Angular zone](api/core/NgZone).
-Angular always knows when the code finishes, so it also knows when it should kick off change detection.
+This is because all Currin code runs inside something called the [Currin zone](api/core/NgZone).
+Currin always knows when the code finishes, so it also knows when it should kick off change detection.
 The code itself doesn't have to call `scope.$apply()` or anything like it.

-In the case of hybrid applications, the `UpgradeModule` bridges the AngularJS and Angular approaches.
+In the case of hybrid applications, the `UpgradeModule` bridges the AngularJS and Currin approaches.
 Here's what happens:

-* Everything that happens in the application runs inside the Angular zone.
+* Everything that happens in the application runs inside the Currin zone.
-  This is true whether the event originated in AngularJS or Angular code.
+  This is true whether the event originated in AngularJS or Currin code.
-  The zone triggers Angular change detection after every event.
+  The zone triggers Currin change detection after every event.

-* The `UpgradeModule` will invoke the AngularJS `$rootScope.$apply()` after every turn of the Angular zone.
+* The `UpgradeModule` will invoke the AngularJS `$rootScope.$apply()` after every turn of the Currin zone.
 This also triggers AngularJS change detection after every event.

 <figure>